lmenou/webarx/README.md

 - Boost, minimal version 1.78
 - Git, minimal version 2.37 (to fetch third party libraries)
 - CMake, minimal version 3.20

-The software is also using libcurl under the hood, hence, you can speed up the build process by installing the latter.
+The software is also using CURL under the hood, hence, you can speed up the build process by installing the latter.
 However, if not found, the library is fetched during configuration of the build (thank you very much [cpr](https://docs.libcpr.org/)!).